wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/custom-dashboard.rst

 will modify the Buckets (*X-Axis*) to sort them according to the level of the rules that have been triggered.

-To do so we will have to click on **X-Axis**:
+To do so we will have to click on **X-Axis** and them

 .. thumbnail:: ../../../images/kibana-app/custom-dashboard/bucket-x-axis.png
    :align: center

-Select the **Terms** option in the **Select an aggregation** menu:

-.. thumbnail:: ../../../images/kibana-app/custom-dashboard/bucket-select-an-aggregation-terms.png
-   :align: center

-Now you will be able to select a **Field** to sort by (*e.g. rule.level*):
+Select the **Terms** option in the **Select an aggregation** menu.
+Now you will be able to select a **Field** to sort by (*e.g. rule.level*) and, eventually, you will need to apply the changes to visualize them:

 .. thumbnail:: ../../../images/kibana-app/custom-dashboard/bucket-term-field.png
    :align: center

-And, eventually, you will need to apply the changes to visualize
-them:

-.. thumbnail:: ../../../images/kibana-app/custom-dashboard/bucket-apply-changes.png
-   :align: center

 Now you will be able to see a chart like this:

 .. thumbnail:: ../../../images/kibana-app/custom-dashboard/horizontal-example-chart.png
+   :align: center
+   :width: 100%

+.. thumbnail:: ../../../images/kibana-app/custom-dashboard/map.png
    :align: center
    :width: 100%